apache/druid/docs/development/extensions-contrib/spectator-histogram.md

 }
 ```

-> Note: It's more efficient to request multiple percentiles in a single query
+> It's more efficient to request multiple percentiles in a single query
 than to request individual percentiles in separate queries.
 This array-based
 helper is provided for convenience and has a marginal performance benefit over
 using the singular percentile post-aggregator multiple times within a query.
 The more expensive part of the query is the aggregation of the histogram.
 The post-aggregation calculations all happen on the same aggregated histogram.

-Results will contain arrays matching the length and order of the requested
+The results contain arrays matching the length and order of the requested
 array of percentiles.

 ```